UstadMobile/UstadMobile/test-end-to-end/test-descriptions/004_012_peer_marking_for_individual_assignment_test_description.md

 57. Click on the "Submit" button.
 58. Verify the submit status changed to "Submitted".
 59. Clear the app storage
-60. Login as student who's reviewer for Student 1.
+60. Login to the app using the student username and password who's reviewer for Student 1.
 61. Click on "Courses" tab.
 62. Click on the course name.
 63. Click on the assignment added by teacher.